 The library does not have a paging system, and cannot currently take messages for patrons.

 The microform collection is housed in the Microform Room on the 1st floor of the library.
-Among the materials available on fiche are Pre-National Reporter System case reporters, the Congressional Information Service collection, the U.N. and League of Nations Treaty Series, state bar journals, the Code of Federal Regulations, the Federal Register, Florida and Georgia Session Laws, Florida and Georgia Attorney General Opinions, and superceded Florida Statutes Annotated.
 Machines for viewing and printing fiche are located in the same room.

 Noise levels must remain low in an atmosphere conducive to research and study.
 The 1st floor of the library is a strictly quiet study area.
 When on the 2nd and 3rd floors please whisper when conversing.
 When having discussions in the study rooms please remember that they are not sound proof.
 Be considerate to yourself and others.
-Turn off cell phones in the library.
+Turn wireless devices off or to vibrate.

 The Library supports the right to privacy of our users.
 The Library is intended to be a secure and safe place to study and freely exchange ideas.
 Therefore the library staff is unable to disclose the location of any patron unless that patron has authorized the staff in writing to do so.
 It is also not within the duties of the staff to track down patrons of the library for another person.
-There is a notebook available at the Circulation Desk that allows patrons to leave messages to one another regarding their location.
 The Library will not disclose material that a person has borrowed.
 Nor will the library disclose the person who has borrowed certain material.

-Please report any building, furniture, equipment or other maintenance problems to the Circulation Desk or a Librarian.
+Please report any building, furniture, equipment or other maintenance problems to the Circulation Desk or a Librarian immediately.